|

 You can find the blog post on our paint color choice here.

-For the most part, our cabinets held up okay.
+For the most part, our cabinets held up okay the first go-round after using a cheap cabinet paint.
 But to name a few things that we didn’t do correctly.
 1) We chose the wrong paint for our cabinets.
 2) We did not prime well.
 3) We did not sand well.
 As a result, our cabinets were chipping within the first year of being painted.
 Not horribly, but definitely chipping.

 With all of this being said, we went about repainting painted kitchen cabinets for two different reasons.
 Our cabinets were truly in NEED of a fresh coat of paint, and we were ready for a change.
 I’m putting this post together for those who are worried about the adhesion of new paint over old paint, and how to do it the RIGHT WAY.
 It was important to me that these have a smooth finish AND a durable finish.
 So let’s get into how we did it!